 While I was writing my first book, I often wrote out of the angst of the moment.
 When I was most unsettled by life, I found a real well-spring of creative energy.
 It felt like a fever sometimes.
 I would write long-hand whole passages that ulitmately appeared in the published book almost unchanged.

 When I was writing the final drafts of the book, I often tried to cultivate that highly emotional state by playing sad songs over and over as I sat at my desk.
 The writing, I thought, worked best when I felt emotionally raw, or even better yet when I wept.

 Now, I believe that my writing is best-served when I have a tranquil mind and a tranquil life.
 As Flaubert says: “Be regular and orderly in your life, so that you may be violent and original in your work.”

 I am hoping for some tranquility in these days, and relief from sleepless nights so all of that disorder can feed the writing.
 Wish me words.

 "Often people attempt to live their lives backwards: they try to have more things, or more money, in order to do more of what they want so that they will be happier.
 The way it actually works is the reverse.
 You must first be who you really are, then do what you really need to do, in order to have what you want." - Margaret Young

-We've hit the big time!
+Hit the big time!
 This story will appear on the front page of the New York Times tomorrow July 6, 2011.
 The reporter did an amazing job reporting on the Festival and this important moment in the arts!
 Please check it out--share with your friends and leave comments.
-We're so excited!
+I'm so excited!